giellatekno/oahpa/sms/00_readme.txt

 *inf/inf_det_sms2X
 *inf/inf_adv_sms2X
 (the nouns will be ready tomorrow morning)
+ ==> cip: tomorrow... hehehe, yesterday was once also a tomorrow!
+Please be more precise!

-The other xml source files in the source directory can be ignored for now
+The other xml source files in the source directory can be ignored for now.
+ ==> as you wish!

 The current version to be compiled should include all entries tagged with:
 * book="kurss" (schoolbook in Finnish, Russian and Norwegian versions, see the Norwegian version here: http://omnibus.uni-freiburg.de/~mr5496/downl/Kurss_nob.pdf)
 * book="200" (~200 words)
 * book="100" (~100 words)
 But please exclude all words tagged with <usage oahpa="excl"/>
+ ==> cip: aha, now we talk busines... but why put this info twice?

 =====

 Also a "place name game" could perhaps be included in LEKSA (from src dictionary files: prop_sms2X.xml with the tag type="place")
+ ==> if time permits

 Semantic sets are the same as for the last version (defined in ~/meta-data):
 * HUMAN "Menneske"